nabeelimrani/feedback-tool/README.md

 ### Viewing Feedback and Comments

-1. After submitting feedback, click on the "View Feedback" menu.
+1. After submitting feedback, click on the "View Feedback" button.

 2. You will see a list of your submitted feedback.

-3. Click on a specific feedback entry to view comments and additional details.
+3. View on a feedback entry and view comments .

 4. To add a new comment:
    - Enter your comment in the comment box.